 Puppet Spiders are a type of Endemic Life that puts monsters in a mountable state instantly!
 Like the usual Endemic Life, they can be picked up around the map and will be stored like an item.

-To use the Puppet Spiders, highlight it on the Item Bar and Press Y to use.
+To use the Puppet Spiders, highlight it on the Item Bar and Press Y to use for the Nintendo Switch or Press E for the PC version.

 A monster attacking another monster will eventually wear it down to its mountable state!
 This could happen by either attacking another monster while riding on one or monsters wearing themselves out in a turf war.